 Physical Connection Issues

 Device connection can be disrupted by faulty cabling, power supply issues, or other problems with your physical networking hardware.
 First, ensure that your device is being powered by Power-over-Ethernet (PoE).
+You should also confirm that all of your devices fall within your total PoE Availability.
 Then, replace its cabling, confirm that both ends are securely connected, and try a new port to rule out physical damage.

 Device Cannot Obtain an IP Address from Your DHCP server